abayomipopoola/abayomipopoola/src/content/blog/principles-of-product-development-flow-pt-1/index.md

 - **_Transaction Cost:_** Decreases as batch size increases because fixed setup costs are distributed across more units.
 Each time you start a new batch, you incur costs regardless of size (e.g., equipment setup, admin overhead).
 - **_Holding Cost:_** Increases linearly with batch size due to inventory storage expenses, capital tied up in work-in-progress, delayed feedback, and increased risk of obsolescence.

 The optimal batch size occurs at the minimum point of the Total Cost curve, where marginal transaction savings equal marginal holding costs.
-However, as Reinertsen points out, we don't need perfect precision — getting reasonably close to the optimal point captures most of the economic benefits with significantly less measurement effort.
+However, as Reinertsen points out, we don't need perfect precision: getting reasonably close to the optimal point captures most of the economic benefits with significantly less measurement effort.

 This principle applies broadly across product development decisions, including sprint length, feature bundling, and release frequency, where finding the balance between competing factors is essential for maximizing value.

 #### Exploiting Variability

 Variability refers to the differences and uncertainties inherent in product development processes.
-Rather than viewing variability as only a problem to eliminate, Reinertsen proposes a counterintuitive approach — strategically using variability as an advantage.
+Rather than viewing variability as only a problem to eliminate, Reinertsen proposes a counterintuitive approach: strategically using variability as an advantage.

 The key insight is that variability can be beneficial when: